SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 ## Why? {#why}

-[Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) and its successor [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/) providing an interactive development environment for many programming languages, are in lots of ways great pieces of software.
+[Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) and its successor [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/) providing an interactive development environment for many programming languages are in lots of ways great pieces of software.

 But while I was using the former, and then the latter, I also was an as-full-time-as-one-can-get NeoVim user.
 "As one can get" is because, of course, there is no sensible way to extend the NeoVim editing experience to the Jupyter ecosystem.

-A possibilty for change appeared with my discovery of Emacs not so long ago.
+A possibility for change appeared with my discovery of Emacs not so long ago.
 Emacs, a substantially more extensible piece of software, potentially can be used for the mentioned kind of programming.
 So I decided to try.

-Some time past that decision, it's time to wrap up the results.
-To start with, I'll breifly discuss the pros & cons of using Org mode rather than Jupyter Notebook/Lab.
+Sometime past that decision, it's time to wrap up the results.
+To start with, I'll briefly discuss the pros & cons of using Org mode rather than Jupyter Notebook/Lab.
 Here is my list of advantages:

--   Emacs, at least for me, is way more comfortable to use than browser
+-   Emacs, at least for me, is way more comfortable to use than a browser
 -   Org mode allows using multiple programming languages in one file or multiple sessions with one programming language
 -   Richer & way more flexible export & tangle capacities
 -   More reasonable version control because org mode is just plain text, contrary to Jupyter's JSONs

 The first point deserves to be spelled out with more detail.
-To start with, Emacs is objectively better text editor than Jupyter, as Emacs offers a considerable superset of Jupyter's features concerning just writing and editing text.
+To start with, Emacs is an objectively better text editor than Jupyter, as Emacs offers a considerable superset of Jupyter's features concerning just writing and editing text.
 The farthest one can go with Jupyter Lab is to install a vim emulation plugin, which still isn't as good as Evil mode.

 The fact that Emacs can be used for different purposes also helps.
 For instance, I often write LaTeX documents, which are loosely based on the nearby code, e.g. using some generated charts or tables.
 Switching an Emacs buffer is easier than switching between Emacs and browser, not to mention that Emacs buffers usually have the same set of keybindings.